 The F-82 Twin Mustang is possibly one of the oddest American aircraft to go into full production.

-Yes, it looked as two Mustangs crudely stuck together.
+Yes, it looked like two Mustangs crudely stuck together.

-But, don’t get fooled for its original appearance.
+But, don’t get fooled by its original appearance.

 In fact: The twin Mustang holds marks and achievements of all types.